W. A. S. Butement

+Butement returned to Australia in 1947 to help set up the Anglo-Australian rocket test range at Woomera, South Australia.
+He then became the first Chief Defence Scientist of Australia.
+As head of the Weapons Research Establishment, he oversaw the development of the Malkara anti-tank guided missile, the Ikara anti-submarine missile and the Barra sonar buoy.
+He also continued his association with radar, sponsoring research into what eventually became the Jindalee over-the-horizon radar.
+He ended his professional career with a research position in private business.

 Early life

-Alan Butement was born at Masterton, New Zealand, the son of New Zealand-born William Butement, physician and surgeon, and his English-born wife Amy Louise Stewart.
+William Alan Stewart Butement was born in Masterton, New Zealand, on 18 August 1904, the oldest of five children of William Butement, a physician and surgeon, and his wife Amy Louise Stewart.
 When Alan was age eight, the family moved to Sydney, where he started at The Scots College.
-After a year, the family moved again, this time to London, England.
-He graduated from University College School and then studied at University College, University of London, where he attended lectures by Edward Victor Appleton and received the BSc degree in physics in 1926.
-He followed this as a research student for two years.
-He married Ursula Florence Alberta Parish on 17 June 1933.
+After the outbreak of the First World War, his father tried to enlist in the First Australian Imperial Force as a medical officer but was rejected as being too old.
+The family therefore moved again, this time to London, England, where his father was able to join the British Army.
+Alan graduated from University College School in 1922.
+He then entered University College London, where he studied medicine for a year before switching to science.
+He graduated with a Bachelor of Science degree with a first class pass in chemistry in 1926.

 Achievements in Great Britain

-In 1928, Butement joined the War Office's Signals Experimental Establishment (SEE) at Woolwich, London, as a Scientific Officer, developing radio equipment for the British Army.
-He and an associate, P. E. Pollard, conceived a radio apparatus for the detection of ships.
+After graduation, Butement worked at Ealing Studios as an research assistant with DeForest Phonofilm.
+In 1928, he joined the War Office's Signals Experimental Establishment at Woolwich, London, as a Scientific Officer, developing radio equipment for the British Army.
+He worked on a Doctor of Philosophy thesis under the supervision of Alfred William Porter, but the degree was never awarded due to Porter's death on 11 January 1939.
+Butement and an associate, P. E. Pollard, conceived a radio apparatus for the detection of ships.
 A breadboard test unit, operating at 50 cm (600 MHz) and using pulsed modulation, gave successful laboratory results, but was not of interest to War Office officials.
 Nevertheless, in January 1931, a writeup on the apparatus was entered in the Inventions Book maintained by the Royal Engineers.
 This is the first official record in Great Britain of the technology that would eventually become radar.
+Butement married Ursula Florence Alberta Parish on 17 June 1933 at the St Philip and All Saints Church in North Sheen, Surrey.
+They had two daughters, Ann and Jane.